LeifBloomquist/VICMIDI/README.md

 VICMIDI
 =======

-Source for the firmware of the upcoming VICMIDI MIDI Interface cartridge for the Commodore VIC-20  (placeholder)
+Source for the firmware of the upcoming VICMIDI Interface cartridge for the Commodore VIC-20.